inasafe/inasafe/docs/source/developer-docs/maintaining_documentation.rst

 ============================
-Maintining the documentation
+Maintaining the documentation
 ============================

 The documentation for Risk in a Box is written using ReSTructured text (.rst) and the Sphinx documenation builder.
 The best way to learn how to write .rst is to look at the source of existing documentation - the markup syntax is very simple.
 There are a number of useful tags that you can use to make your documentation clear and visually interesting, the more commonly used in this document are listed below.
 For a more detailed list, please visit the `Spinx Inline Markup page <http://sphinx.pocoo.org/markup/inline.html>`_

 A complete list of supported .rst markup is also available `here <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#block-quotes>`_.

 Common tags